An open quantum Kirwan map: Strict Units

-Again the correspondence from each weighted vortex type $\tilde \Gamma$ to its underlying weighted combinatorial type $\hat\Gamma$ will be indicated from notations.
-Using the collection of perturbation data $\uds{\hat P}$, we can define the moduli spaces ${\mc M}_{\tilde \Gamma}$ in the same way as Section \ref{section6}.
-In order to achieve transversality for ${\mc M}_{\tilde \Gamma}$, we also look at special weighted vortex types such as reduced, uncrowded, $S$-special, and controlled weighted vortex types, which are defined in the same way as Definition \ref{defn71}.
+As in the unweighted case, the underlying domain type of a weighted map type $\hat{\bm\Gamma}$ is always denoted by the regular non-boldface symbol $\hat\Gamma$.
+For any coherent system of perturbation data $\hat {\bm P}$, we can define the moduli spaces ${\mc M}_{\hat{\bm \Gamma}}(P_{\hat \Gamma})$ in the same way as Section \ref{section5}, and the open subset ${\mc M}_{\hat{\bm\Gamma}}^*(P_{\hat \Gamma}) \subset {\mc M}_{\hat{\bm \Gamma} }(P_{\hat\Gamma})$ consisting of configurations which do not have a nontrivial component mapped entirely into the stabilizing divisor $D$ (or $D \qu G$).
+In order to achieve transversality, we also look at special weighted map types which are uncrowded, controlled, and which have no components corresponding to holomorphic spheres in $V$.
+The notions of (strong) regularity are defined in exactly the same way as Definition \ref{regularity}.